Best Online Casinos in California: Top Legal Sites and Real Money Games

 List of the top online casinos in California

-The best online casinos available to California residents, picked by Sweepsio, are Jackpota, Crown Coins Casino, Spree, Baba Casino and High 5.
+The best online casinos, which were available to California residents prior to January 1st 2026, picked by Sweepsio, are Jackpota, Crown Coins Casino, Spree, Baba Casino and High 5.

 - Jackpota